The Princess (2022 action film): Cast

-Additionally, Katelyn Rose Downey appears as Violet, the Princess's sister, Kristofer Kamiyasu plays Khai, Linh's uncle, and Fergus O'Donnell appears as Kurr, one of Julius's soldier.
-Antoni Davidov and Todor Kirilov appears the Merc Leader and the Heavy Merc, respectively.
+Additionally, Katelyn Rose Downey appears as Violet, the princess's sister; Kristofer Kamiyasu plays Khai, Linh's uncle; and Fergus O'Donnell appears as Kurr, one of Julius' soldiers.
+Antoni Davidov and Todor Kirilov appear as the Merc Leader and the Heavy Merc, respectively.

 Production

 On October 30, 2020, 20th Century Studios acquired the rights to Ben Lustig and Jake Thornton's spec script The Princess, with Hulu set to distribute.
-Neal H. Moritz’s Original Film co-produced the film with 20th Century and Derek Kolstad, Joey King (who was cast as the lead), Lustig, and Thornton served as producers.
-On November 12, 2021, Le-Van Kiet was announced as the film’s director.
+It was conceived as a streaming title from the outset.
+Neal H. Moritz's Original Film co-produced the film with 20th Century and Derek Kolstad.
+Joey King, Lustig, and Thornton served as executive producers.
+On November 12, 2021, Le-Van Kiet was announced as the film's director.
+The screenplay for The Princess was written by Ben Lustig and Jake Thornton.

 Release

-On November 12, 2021, The Princess was set to be released in the summer of 2022 on Hulu in the United States, on Disney+ internationally.
-On April 12, 2022, it was revealed that the film would be released on July 1, 2022. and on Star+ in Latin America on July 22, 2022.
+On November 12, 2021, it was announced that The Princess was scheduled for release in the summer of 2022, with plans for its debut on Hulu in the United States.
+It was intended to be released on Disney+ internationally on Star and on Star+ in summer 2022 as well.

+On April 12, 2022, the release date was confirmed as July 1, 2022, with the film also slated to premiere on Star and Star+ in Latin America on in July 2022.
+The film was removed from Disney+ and Hulu on May 26, 2023.
+It remains available through digital video-on-demand services.

 Reception

 Audience viewership

-According to Whip Media, The Princess was the 3rd most streamed movie across all platforms, in the United States, during the week of July 1, 2022 to July 3, 2022, and the 4th during the week of July 8, 2022, to July 10, 2022.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, reported that The Princess was the third most-streamed movie in the U.S. during the week of July 1 to July 3.
+It subsequently ranked fourth during the week of July 8 to July 10.